 Monday, September 18.
 This was my first day at McLean Hospital, a preeminent psychiatric facility.
 It took about six years for me to get here.
 About six years back was when my OCD started, or at least when it took a turn toward severity.
 For six years I “lived” a double life.
 One life spent functioning as normally as possible, professionally and in society.
 The other life spent in perpetual anxiety and avoidance as an OCD sufferer.
 I think one of the reasons it took me so long to seek the kind of professional attention that requires checking into and residing in a psychiatric facility is that mental illness isn’t as tangible as a physical ailment.
 For instance, when one has diabetes, there’s no denying it.
 With a mental condition such as OCD, there is a massive amount of denial involved.
 Then there’s also the huge stigma attached to mental illnesses versus physical ones.
 When one has cancer it’s tragic and people feel awful for those afflicted with such a disease.
 With OCD, people usually think your behavior is “crazy.”
-After all, mental illness is a lot closer to that insult oft evoked since childhood of being a “retard” than any physical ailments.
+Terms relating to mental illness terms are often used as insults, but not so much with physical ailments.

 So there I found myself in Boston, Massachusetts.
 It’s a long ways away from my home in Los Angeles.
 The hospital is actually just outside of Boston proper, in the affluent township of Belmont.
 The walk from where the bus had deposited me to the hospital grounds was short.
 My duffle bag suitcase was on wheels, so it wasn’t too much of a strain to pull it along.
 When I reached the picturesque guardhouse at the gate entrance, I paused.
 There was a small non-descript sign that read “McLean Hospital” and near the sign was an opening to the gate.
 The guardhouse must have been a relic of a time in McLean’s 200 year past because it wasn’t occupied.